chongjiu9/Igloo/README.md

 # To view our [website](https://er9966.github.io/Igloo/) hosted on github pages

 Thank you for stopping by our website!
-This website is created with [Lama Dev's](https://www.youtube.com/channel/UCOxWrX5MIdXIeRNaXC3sqIg) amazing website tutotial.
+This website is created with [Lama Dev's](https://www.youtube.com/channel/UCOxWrX5MIdXIeRNaXC3sqIg) amazing website tutorial.
 Make sure to check him out!

 Without [Jackie Lu](https://www.linkedin.com/in/jacqueline-lu18/), [Kayleen Garcia](https://www.linkedin.com/in/kayleen-garcia/), and [Helen Gu](https://www.linkedin.com/in/helen-gu-0b278a1b8/), Igloo would not exist.
 Big thank you to my best friends who put up with my craziness, sisters who said "oh wow that's so sexy" to a bathroom app, and people who I lay on the floor & have long conversations at 2am with.